anjumara07/apartment-assignment-full-stack/README.md

 # apartment-assignment-full-stack
-To Login this website use email and password which is written below :-
+To Login this apartment website just use email and password which is written below :-
 <br />
 <br />
 Email : an@gmail.com